 • Printful — Best for print-on-demand products

-• Spocket — Best for international dropshipping
+• Spocket — Best for fast US/EU shipping

-• Dropified — Best Shopify app for AliExpress
+• Dropified — Best Shopify app for AliExpress sourcing

-• Inventory Source — Time-saving dropshipping automation tool
+• Inventory Source — Time-saving dropshipping automation

-• Worldwide Brands — Best budget-friendly database
+• Worldwide Brands — Best budget-friendly lifetime directory

 • Modalyst – Best Wix plugin & directory